vapoursynth/vapoursynth/doc/gpufilters.rst

 are linear pitched buffers with CPU strides, the wrapped pointer behaves like a CPU plane pointer; most existing CUDA kernels port with a pointer swap.

+Vulkan requires external memory to change hands explicitly, so a frame belongs either to the foreign API or to the core's queues, never both at once, and only planes handed to the foreign API can be exported: those of an input taken with getExportableFrameFilter, and fresh planes of a new frame.
+Exporting any other plane fails.

 The pattern, per frame:

+#.
+Take each input with getExportableFrameFilter instead of getFrameFilter.
+   It hands the frame over with its contents — in place when your filter is the source's only consumer and requests it ``rpStrictSpatial`` or ``rpNoFrameReuse``, otherwise through one GPU copy per plane — and the frame is yours alone afterwards.
+On AMD's Windows driver, whose exportable memory cannot be host visible, a frame std.GPUUpload made is always
+   copied: its planes are left unexportable so the upload can write them directly.
+Frames in its properties are not handed over: request an *_Alpha* frame as a clip of its own (std.PropToClip).
+Never call it while holding an exec context.
 #.
 Export each plane you touch.
 Cache imports keyed by *memoryId* — one
    ``cudaImportExternalMemory`` per 128 MB allocation, then per-plane pointers are just base + offset.
 Close surplus handles per the ownership